 In January 1995, Friedman took over the New York Times Foreign Affairs column.
 (Click here for his first column.)
 “It was the job I had always aspired to,” he recalled.
 “I had loved reading columns and op-ed articles ever since I was in high school, when I used to wait around for the afternoon paper, the Minneapolis Star, to be delivered.
 It carried Peter Lisagor.
 He was a favorite columnist of mine.
 I used to grab the paper from the front step and read it on the living room floor.”

 Friedman has been the Times‘s Foreign Affairs columnist since 1995, traveling extensively in an effort to anchor his opinions in reporting on the ground.
 “I am a big believer in the saying ‘If you don’t go, you don’t know.’
+Going doesn’t guarantee you will get things right, but it does reduce the odds that you will get things wrong.”
 I tried to do two things with the column when I took it over.
 First was to broaden the definition of foreign affairs and explore the impacts on international relations of finance, globalization, environmentalism, biodiversity, and technology, as well as covering conventional issues like conflict, traditional diplomacy, and arms control.
 Second, I tried to write in a way that would be accessible to the general reader and bring a broader audience into the foreign policy conversation—beyond the usual State Department policy wonks.
 It was somewhat controversial at the time.
 So, I eventually decided to write a book that would explain the framework through which I was looking at the world.
 It was a framework that basically said if you want to understand the world today, you have to see it as a constant tension between what was very old in shaping international relations (the passions of nationalism, ethnicity, religion, geography, and culture) and what was very new (technology, the Internet, and the globalization of markets and finance).
 If you try to see the world from just one of those angles, it won’t make sense.
 It is all about the intersection of the two.”

 That book, The Lexus and the Olive Tree: Understanding Globalization, published in 1999, won the Overseas Press Club Award for best book on foreign policy in 2000.
 It has been published in twenty-seven languages.
 Its central argument was that the globalization system – the ever tightening links of trade, finance and connectivity between countries – replaced the Cold War system – the bipolar world.
 And that international relations could best be understood as the interaction between, as noted above, all that was old – the forces of nationalism, regionalism, tribalism, ethnicity and sect – and all that was new: this globalization system.
 Sometimes that globalization system would restrain those urges and sometimes those urges would burst right through the system, but the price countries and leaders would pay who did burst through this system would, he argued, always be higher than they anticipate.